jia-yuheng/Visible-Infrared-Person-Re-Identification-VI-ReID--CV-ML/README.md

-## Method

-We propose a hierarchical dual-branch framework for cross-modality feature learning:

-### 1. HMG-DBNet (Hierarchical Multi-Granular Dual-Branch Network)
-- Processes **full-body and upper-body images separately**
-- Captures both **global semantic information** and **fine-grained local details**
-- Improves robustness to occlusion and background clutter

-### 2. IFFS (Interactive Feature Fusion Strategy)
-- Combines **intra-modality fusion** with **cross-modality alignment**
-- Enables deeper interaction between RGB and IR features
-- Produces more discriminative and modality-invariant representations

-### 3. PESAM (Phase-Enhanced Structural Attention Module)
-- Uses **phase congruency** for illumination-invariant feature extraction
-- Applies **edge-guided attention** to focus on key structural regions

-### 4. AMK-MMD (Adaptive Multi-Scale Kernel MMD)
-- Extends traditional MMD with **multi-scale Gaussian kernels**
-- Introduces **adaptive bandwidth and learnable weights**
-- Improves alignment across complex feature distributions

-## Key Contributions

-- A dual-branch multi-granularity framework (HMG-DBNet) for robust VI-ReID
-- Interactive Feature Fusion Strategy (IFFS) for joint intra- and cross-modality alignment
-- Phase-based structural attention (PESAM) for illumination-invariant representation
-- Adaptive multi-scale MMD (AMK-MMD) for flexible and scalable feature alignment

 # 4. Experiments

----

 ## 4.1 Experimental Setups

 We evaluate the proposed method on two standard VI-ReID benchmarks: **SYSU-MM01** and **RegDB**, using **CMC, mAP, and mINP** as evaluation metrics.

-### 📌 Datasets
+### Datasets
 - **SYSU-MM01**: 491 identities from 6 cameras (4 RGB + 2 IR).
 Evaluation includes all-search and indoor-search settings.
 - **RegDB**: 412 identities with RGB-IR pairs, evaluated under both Visible→Thermal and Thermal→Visible modes.

-### ⚙️ Implementation Details
+### Implementation Details

-The model is implemented in PyTorch and trained on RTX 4090 GPU.
+The model is implemented in PyTorch and trained on an RTX 4090 GPU.
+The input resolution is set to 388×144 for the global branch and 194×144 for the part branch.
+The model is trained for 80 epochs with a batch size of 64.
+Optimization is performed using SGD with momentum 0.9 and weight decay 5e-4, and the learning rate follows a staged schedule (0.01 → 0.1 → 0.001).

-- Input size:
-  - Global branch: 388 × 144
-  - Part branch: 194 × 144

-- Training settings:
-  - Epochs: 80
-  - Batch size: 64
-  - Optimizer: SGD (momentum 0.9, weight decay 5e-4)
-  - Learning rate: staged schedule (0.01 → 0.1 → 0.001)

----

-### 📌 Baseline Model.
+###  Baseline Model.
 The baseline model (M0), which only includes full-body feature extraction (Base) without any additional modules, achieved 66.82% Rank-1 accuracy in